psenough/assisted_performer/README.md

 The system sends back the graphic parameters via websocket or POST REQUEST RESPONSE to the canvas element.

+Pressing the 'f' key toggles float back mode for all parameter values.
+Where the value interpolates between their current value and it's default value, floating back into the default value.

 The system can be configured to send logs to [winston](http://thisdavej.com/using-winston-a-versatile-logging-library-for-node-js/) or save them locally.